Red60sapphire/juggmylittlemovies/README.md

 This project is provided for educational and personal development purposes.

----

-Built on top of [streamrr](https://github.com/Red60sapphire/streamrr) — credit to the original project and its contributors.
+## Credits

+This project is based on [Zynema](https://github.com/Red60sapphire/streamr) by [@Red60sapphire](https://github.com/Red60sapphire).

+Many thanks to the original developers and contributors whose work made this project possible.